Nova Dies BVI IBC: Criticism and controversy

 Nova Dies has been named as a “mineral laundering service” (in correspondence with “money laundering”), a term used to denote its role as a legitimizer of illegal minerals and especially coltan.
 The Democratic Republic of Congo Government has forbidden the export of raw coltan and other minerals, in order to reinforce local processing industry.
-Furthermore, the activities of Nova Dies along with these of other mineral traffickers are deemed to support the prolonged armed conflict in the Democratic Republic of the Congo (DRC) and Central Africa in general.
+Furthermore, the activities of Nova Dies along with those of other mineral traffickers are deemed to support the prolonged armed conflict in the Democratic Republic of the Congo (DRC) and Central Africa in general.

 DRC Coltan trafficking and blood minerals trading

 As of 2013, the Company held a large stockpile of coltan ore, formed during the turbulent months of March 23 Movement and the related anarchy caused in North Kivu, Democratic Republic of the Congo.
 Nova Dies, assumed as a “blood minerals” speculator, took full advantage of the Congolese civil conflict in order to collect from rebel-controlled areas immense quantities of coltan, mined (frequently using child labor) and stockpiled through the whole 2004-2013 decade of the ongoing North Kivu civil conflict.

 In April 2014, a raw coltan cargo of questionable origin was arrested in Piraeus Port from local custom authorities.
 Although the cargo was officially shipped through a Cypriot intermediary company, later evidence later linked it with Nova Dies network and illegal stockpile.
 However, the cargo in the meanwhile was temporarily released and then transported to the Republic of Macedonia before its true origin could be affirmed.
-A relevant incident also happened in July 2014 in Piraeus, when a coltan cargo was first arrested, then released as legitimate and finally proven –after a specific procedure of sample identification- as mined from a conflict zone in DRC, however at the time of the discovery the main cargo had already disappeared.
+A relevant incident also happened in July 2014 in Piraeus, when a coltan cargo was first arrested, then released as legitimate and finally proven –after a specific procedure of sample identification- as mined from a conflict zone in DRC; however, at the time of the discovery, the main cargo had already disappeared.